stephanbruny/metrotetris/metro_tetris_master/README.md

 Metro Tetris
 ============

-A tetras clone with network play and fancy new play modes.
+A tetris clone with network play and fancy new play modes.
 Optimized for gamepads.

 Yet not playable